jean-lourenco/cslox/README.md

 [ ] Support escaping " in strings
 [ ] Test multiline strings
-[ ] Test that the interpreter doesnt accept dot terminated numbers
+[ ] Test that the interpreter doesnt accept dot terminated numbers [ ] Book Challenge: Implement /**/ comments, with nesting support [ ] Interpret comments to allow parsing of documentation